DirectOutput/DirectOutput/Documentation/65_Output Controllers.md

 A list of supported output controllers, including configuration examples and details, can be found on the following page: \ref outputcontrollers_builtin "Built in OutputControllers".

-\section outputcontrollers_custom Custom output controllers

-The DirectOutput framework allows for the implementation of custom output controllers.
-This can be done trough scripting (see chapter on scripting) or the classes required for a custom outputcontroller can be integrated in the DirectOutput project.

 \subsection outputcontrollers_interfaces Interfaces for output controllers